 On the cuff of me objecting to staying in Sweden for one minute longer, a lovely lady (now my boss) called me up and invited me to an interview.
 Thinking I had nothing to lose (seriously though, I already lost all my friends in Australia, my family, my mind, my rice cooker and vacuum cleaner) I decided to give it a go.

-Low and behold, I was offered a position at a global company in a field I have wanted to break into: content and digital marketing.
+Low and behold, I was offered a position at a global company in content and digital marketing.

 Mark my words: immigrants do not get jobs easily.
 There is a strong racial bias in Scandinavia so if your name has some spicy sound to it, you’re probably less likely to get called into an interview.
 Furthermore, almost all companies require fluent Swedish language skills and all I could (literally) bring to the table was “vin” (wine) and “caffe” (coffee).